Ecwid/ecwid-api-docs/includes/_payment_api.md

 Name | Type    | Description
 ---- | ------- | --------------
-currency | USD | Code of the currency currently enabled in the store vendorOrderNumber |  string | Order number with prefix and suffix defined by admin, e.g. `ABC34-q` subtotal |  number | Order subtotal.
+currency | string | Code of the currency currently enabled in the store vendorOrderNumber |  string | Order number with prefix and suffix defined by admin, e.g. `ABC34-q` subtotal |  number | Order subtotal.
 Includes the sum of all products' cost in the order total | number | Order total cost.
 Includes shipping, taxes, discounts, etc.